GoogleChrome/web.dev/src/site/content/en/media/application-basics/index.md

 world.

 You'll notice in what follows that the word 'resolution' doesn't appear.
 What the two applications output are just the dimensions, the numbers themselves.
-As explained on the previous page, resolution is just an informal shorthand for the dimensions of a video.
+That's because resolution is just an informal shorthand for the dimensions of a video.
+In every case that follows, I talk about specific numbers.

-This page has basics for two common media command-line utilities: [Shaka Packager](https://github.com/google/shaka-packager) and [FFmpeg](https://ffmpeg.org/download.html).
+This page has basics for two common command-line media utilities: [Shaka Packager](https://github.com/google/shaka-packager) and [FFmpeg](https://ffmpeg.org/download.html).
 Why cover two applications?
 While both are powerful and useful by themselves, neither does everything needed to